 If you are wondering what is hair botox, then you are not alone; this treatment is causing buzz in the haircare world, and for good reason.

 We've all been there; a frizz crisis causing us to reach for our best hair straighteners in an attempt to tame unruly strands.
 Needless to say, this is not always a good solution in the long term.
 When even your best hair products aren't able to rescue seriously dry and brittle strands, treating locks with a much-needed moisture and nutrient boost could make all the difference.
-That's why the latest conditioning treatment in salons, hair botox, has hairstylists' heads turning with its impressive, transformative results.
+That's why the latest conditioning treatment in salons, hair botox, has hairstylists' heads turning away from the Brazilian blowout with its impressive, transformative results.

-Renowned Hairdresser, Michael Van Clarke (opens in new tab), is one of the many hair stylists who have introduced hair botox treatments onto his salon's menu.
+Renowned Hairdresser, Michael Van Clarke, is one of the many hair stylists who have introduced hair botox treatments onto his salon's menu.
 We spoke with him to find out everything you need to know.

 What is hair botox?
 An expert explanation

 Needle-phobes can rest assured that unlike baby botox and other tweakments, there is nothing invasive happening here.
 "Botox has a nice ring to it," says Van Clarke, "But this tag is just linking some of the key effects of botox and fillers – the plumping and smoothing, then applying that understanding to hair."